 How to Add Feet to a Dresser

 This color is in the green family, but it has a lot of grey to it as well, and it acts like a chameleon color, changing with different lighting from green to grey.

-Learn how to paint a dresser with Fusion Mineral Paint here.
+Learn how to paint a dresser with Fusion Mineral Paint in this post about stenciling painted furniture.

-close view of painted bun feet on a dresser
+closeup of green painted bun feet on a dresser

-full view of tall dresser painted and with new bun feet added
+green painted dresser with new bun feet and new knobs added

+How to Add Feet to a Dresser